abhi3700/My_Learning-Rust/README.md

 ```

 ## Concepts

+* `..` used for range like `1..4` i.e. 1, 2, 3.
+But, if `1..=4` i.e. 1, 2, 3, 4
+* There are different types of struct
+  * normal struct: with parameters
+  * unit struct: without parameters

 > “Ownership is Rust’s most unique feature, and it enables Rust to make memory safety guarantees without needing a garbage collector.”

 > <u>Borrow Checker</u>: You can move the data itself and give up ownership in the process, create a copy of the data and pass that along, or pass a reference to the data and retain ownership, letting the recipient borrow it for a while.
 The most appropriate approach depends entirely on the situation.
 Try [this](./tuts/functions/borrow_checker.rs)